choux130/RshinyExamples/Rshiny_Dash/README.md

 # Introduction
-This repo is about how to combine [R Shiny](https://shiny.rstudio.com/) and [Dash](https://dash.plotly.com/) into a same app which makes users think they are really from the same app but actually they are not.
-With some tricks, R Shiny users and Dash users can develop on the same app without any problems.
-This is exactly how I work with my current colleagues in one of our company internal products!
+This repo is about how to combine [R Shiny](https://shiny.rstudio.com/) and [Dash](https://dash.plotly.com/) into a same app.
+By using some tricks, R Shiny users and Dash users can develop on the same app without any problems.
+This is exactly how I work with my current colleagues in one of our company internal products! :blush:

 # Local Test
 * Build